These buttermilk biscuits use a few special tricks to get them to rise higher than any other recipes we’ve tried.

 Buttermilk is important to homemade biscuits for two reasons.
 First, the subtle tang it adds helps cut through the richness of the butter and flour.
 Second, buttermilk’s acidity combines with the acidity present in baking powder to activate the leavening even more than if you use an ingredient, like milk, which doesn’t have acidity.
 The acidity in the buttermilk is also helpful if your baking powder is older by giving that extra bit of acidic boost.

-Don’t have buttermilk?
+Need a buttermilk substitute?
 Combine 1 cup milk with 1 tablespoon of lemon juice or white vinegar.
 Let sit for about 5 minutes, then give it a stir and it’s ready for your recipe.

 How To Make The Highest Fluffiest Biscuits